designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-> If possible, discuss your results with someone.
+> If possible, discuss your results with someone, i.e. *why did you choose a certain combination*, *how does it fit to the topic* and *does your result fulfill the criteria of the task*?

 <f-next-button />